JCGuest/JCGuest.github.io/_posts/2019-12-03-how_to_build_a_sinatra_web_app.markdown

 ```

 ### Application Controller
 The application controller will inherit from Sinatra which will give it all the functionality it needs to define your routes.
 All other controllers will inherit from this one.
-If you want to enable sessions this is how it should look:
+If you want to enable sessions, this is how it should look:

 ```
 class ApplicationController < Sinatra::Base